jackdbd/micropub/README.md

   -H "Accept: application/json" \
   -H "Authorization: Bearer invalid-token" | jq
 ```

+If you don't want to copy and paste curl commands in the terminal, you can make requests using API clients like [Postman](https://www.postman.com/) or [Bruno](https://docs.usebruno.com/introduction/what-is-bruno) (see the Bruno collection in [assets](./assets/README.md)).

 Obtain a valid access token using a micropub client, for example [Quill](https://quill.p3k.io/), [Micropublish](https://micropublish.net/) or [Indiekit](https://getindiekit.com/).